bakal3110/CSharp-Courses-and-Projects/Free Foundational C# with Microsoft Certification/Challenge project - Create a mini-game/Readme.md

     - Code to terminate execution if the terminal was resized.
 ```
 Your goal in this challenge is to use the existing features and create the missing features to make the game playable.

+Starting code and suggested final code is respectively in `Starter.cs` and `Final.cs`.
+My solution can be found in `MyProgram.cs`.